brookekelseyryan/risky-choice-with-optimal-priors/README.md

 View the project [here](https://wandb.ai/brookeryan/choices13k-optimal/).

 # References
+This project uses the choices13k dataset [3], provided in the Peterson et al. paper 'Using large-scale experiments and machine learning to discover theories of human decision-making' [1].

-Thanks to Joshua Peterson for providing the wonderful HURD library code.
+Further thanks to Joshua Peterson for providing the wonderful HURD library code, which contains many helpful pre-built functions for manipulating the dataset [2].
 I copied the relevant files into the /hurd/ directory, and altered or extended a few functions to tailor it to the project.

 [4] used for determining how to hook up wandb logging to flax training loops.